-- (d) management accounts for the last three years for selfemployed persons and businesses which have been in operation for more than three years; and - (e) information on the identity of shareholders holding more than ten per centum of the paid up share capital of the company.

-(3) In the event that an applicant for business cannot satisfy the requirements of subregulation (2)(d), the financial institution or listed business may request other forms of proof of the integrity of the source of funds to be used for the transaction.
+- (d) management accounts for the last three years for self-employed persons and businesses which have been in operation for more than three years or three-year estimates of income for selfemployed persons and businesses which have been in operation for less than three years; and - (e) information on the identity of shareholders holding more than ten per centum of the paid up share capital of the company. - (3) In the event that an applicant for business cannot satisfy the requirements of subregulation (2)(d), the financial institution or listed business may request other forms of proof of the source of funds to be used for the transaction.